plerpsandplerps/Sprouting-Tales/_posts/2021-12-30-my-first-blog-post.md

 author: "Plerps"
 ---

 The site has been updated to prepare for more consistent hosting of the rules.
-Hoping to post more soon.
+Hoping to post more soon!

+First upload is the [basics](Basics)!